rolfedh/asciidoctor-dita-vale/README.md

     ```console
     $ vale .
     ```
-*   Read the [the official documentation](https://vale.sh/docs/install) to learn how to use Vale in and editor such as VSCode, Neovim, or Emacs, or run it as a GitHub action.
+*   Read [the official documentation](https://vale.sh/docs/install) to learn how to use Vale in an editor such as VSCode, Neovim, or Emacs, or run it as a GitHub action.

 ## Copyright